-In my last blog, I shared my experiences and challenges with social media, focusing on picture perfect Instagram.
 I signed out of my account, and didn’t look back.
 It was interesting.
 For the first couple of days I almost felt like something was missing.
 I guess similar to when a really close friend, someone you might talk to regularly during the week, goes away, or isn’t contactable, the feeling of you don’t know what you’ve got till it’s gone (Joni Mitchell never lies)

 But then something interesting happened…..I started getting phone calls and messages from people that had nothing to do with my social media accounts.
 These calls were from friends and work colleagues I hadn’t connected with for a while, and as mysterious as synchronicity is, only 24hrs after signing out of my Instagram account, I started to experience connection in a real way again.
 Hearing someone’s voice, getting a message in real time, and it has continued.